lapalme/pyrealb/demos/weather/README.md

 The notation mimics the conventional constituent syntactic notation for syntactic trees for _phrases_ such as `S` for sentence, `VP` for Verb Phrase, etc. or _terminals_ such as `N` for Noun, `V` for verbs, etc. The dot notation is used for modifiers (`n` for number, `t` for tense).
 See [**pyrealb** documentation](https://github.com/lapalme/pyrealb/blob/main/docs/documentation.html) for more details.

-As can be seen in this example, each word is specified with its lemma, i.e. the basic form found in a dictionary.
-The realization process takes care of the grammatical _details_ which are nevertheless important for readers: plural forms, verb conjugation, agreement between the subject and the verb and between a number and the noun, proper punctuation between parts of a coordination, if present.
+As can be seen in this example, each word is specified with its lemma, i.e., the basic form found in a dictionary.
+The realization process takes care of the grammatical _details_ which are nevertheless important for readers: plural forms, verb conjugation, agreement between the subject and the verb and between a number and the noun, proper punctuation between parts of coordination, if present.

-It might be argued that the `pyrealb` notation is more verbose than the realized sentence, but this expression can be modularized into a function with parameters that can be called in different contexts to produce many grammatically correct variations.
+The `pyrealb` notation may seem verbose, but it allows you to create a function with parameters.
+This function can then be called in different contexts, producing many grammatical variations.
 For example, the above example can be _abstracted_ into the following function:

 ```python
 def pcpn(type,action,tense,moment,quantity=None,unit=None):